2014 – 2015

 THE MASTER OF EDUCATION PROGRAM ALONE DOES NOT LEAD TO LEVEL I CERTIFICATION IN SPECIAL EDUCATION.

 The M.Ed. in early childhood education is an advanced program of study designed to prepare individuals for leadership positions in the field as teachers or administrators.
 The accomplished teachers track is designed to enhance the knowledge and skills of in-service, certified teachers.
 The program administrators track is focused on developing the leadership skills of child-care administrators and primary-level principals.
 Students in either track will take the same eight core courses and then two additional courses based on their track.
 All candidates will take the capstone course to complete the program.
+The M.Ed. in early childhood education is an online program.

 Admission Requirements for Accomplished Teachers Track